AlibabaCloudDocs/sls/intl.en-US/Data Collection/Best practices/Collect IoT or embedded development logs.md

     -   When Raspberry Pi is connected to a PC shared network by using a USB port, each sending thread consumes 12 μs to send a log on average.
     ![Test results on Raspberry Pi](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9507549951/p32661.png)

-For more information about typical scenarios of Log Service, visit [Yunqi Community](https://yq.aliyun.com/teams/4/type_blog-cid_8?spm=a2c4g.11186623.2.35.2dfc505eazEyHL) or see [Typical scenarios]().